 In accordance with Item 402(u) of Regulation S-K, we identified the median employee by estimating the annual total compensation of each active employee, excluding Mr. Davis, as of December 31, 2019, by (i) aggregating (A) the annual base salary (or hourly rate multiplied by expected annual work schedule, for hourly employees), (B) the target bonus for 2019, and (C) the estimated accounting value of any equity awards granted during 2019 and (ii) ranking this compensation measure for our employees from lowest to highest.
 If such median employee's actual annual compensation was not comparable to the CEO compensation, for example, because such median employee was hired during the year and thus did not receive a full year's salary or did not receive a full annual bonus, we used the next lower employee who was comparable as the median employee.
-Once identified, we calculated the annual total compensation of our median compensated employee in a manner consistent with that used to calculate the annual total compensation of Mr. Davis and disclosed in the Summary Compensation or employee compensation arrangements that we believe would significantly impact the pay ratio disclosure.
+Once identified, we calculated the annual total compensation of our median compensated employee in a manner consistent with that used to calculate the annual total compensation of Mr. Davis and disclosed in the Summary Compensation Table above.
 The ratio of Mr. Davis's annual total compensation for 2019 of \$7,631,245, as reported in the Summary Compensation Table, to the annual total compensation for our median employee in 2019 of \$248,370, is approximately 30.7:1.